grzegorz103/ngx-chess-board/README.md

 `[lightDisabled]` | boolean | Specifies whether light pieces are disabled to move.
 Default value is <b>false</b>
 `[darkDisabled]` | boolean | Specifies whether dark pieces are disabled to move.
 Default value is <b>false</b>
 `[pieceIcons]` | PieceIconInput | Sets custom piece icons.
 Accepts SVG, IMG.
 Default the ASCII icons are used.
+`[freeMode]` | boolean | Sets the board in free mode.
+In this mode pieces can be moved freely, even to tiles that aren't in possible moves or possible captures.
 <hr>

 #### Outputs